marcomusy/vedo/examples/README.md

 # Declare an instance of the class
 vp = Plotter(title='first example')

-# Load a vtk file as a vtkActor derived object and visualize it.
+# Load a vtk file as a Actor(vtkActor) and visualize it.
 # (The actual mesh corresponds to the outer shape of
 # an embryonic mouse limb at about 11 days of gestation).
-# Choose a tomato color for the internal surface of the mesh, and no transparency.
+# Choose a tomato color for the internal surface of the mesh.
-vp.load(datadir+'270.vtk', c='b', bc='tomato') # c=(R,G,B), letter or color name, b=blue
+vp.load(datadir+"270.vtk").c("aqua").bc("tomato")
-vp.show()  # picks what was stored in python list vp.actors
+vp.show()  # picks what is automatically stored in python list vp.actors
 # Press Esc to close the window and exit python session, or q to continue

-# The same result can be achieved in an even simpler way:
-from vtkplotter import *
-mesh = load(datadir+'270.vtk', c='b', bc='tomato')
-# a Plotter instance is automatically generated
-mesh.show()
 ```
 ![tut1](https://user-images.githubusercontent.com/32848391/50738980-d9227400-11d9-11e9-8a7c-14b2abc4d41f.jpg)